 Keandre and Smith are continuing the latest trend, which has seen players play football close to home.

 “The fact that they came home, shows that we can do something special and they see what’s going on here,” McFarland said.
 “They’re going to be tremendous leaders on defense.”

 The D.C., Maryland and Virginia area has some of the best high school football talent in the country.
 The Terps have done a good job lately reeling in some of the area’s best players.
-McFarland is hoping more recruits come to Maryland and try to build a powerhouse in their hometown.
+McFarland is hoping more recruits come to Maryland.

-“Whether they say it or not, I know there are guys from the area that’s looking at Maryland and see the change of the culture,” McFarland said.
+“Whether they say it or not, I know there are guys from the area [who are] looking at Maryland and see the change of the culture,” McFarland said.
 “At the end of the day, you are going to go where your heart is.
-Me being here in the state of Maryland and knowing the athletes we got, if everyone stayed home and took pride in it, Maryland could be a powerhouse.”
+Me being here in the state of Maryland and knowing the athletes [we’d get if] everyone stayed home and took pride in it, Maryland could be a powerhouse.”